x`

 Most birds reduce activity within days once deterrents are active.
 Landing attempts decrease quickly when birds experience consistent discomfort.

-Permanent Relocation Takes More Time
+Permanent Bird Relocation Takes Several Weeks

 While activity drops early, full abandonment usually takes several weeks.
 This is the time needed for birds to break habits and establish new routines elsewhere.

-Species and Flocking Behavior
+Bird Species and Flocking Behavior Matter

 Some birds adapt faster than others.
 Highly social species may test a site repeatedly before leaving, especially if they have nested there before.

-Length of Time Birds Occupied the Site
+How Long Birds Have Occupied the Site Matters

 The longer birds have used a location, the stronger the habit.
 Sites used for years take longer to abandon than newly occupied areas.